jeromecoupe/webstoemp/src/content/blogposts/2021-08-06-modular-code-with-nunjucks-eleventy.md

 I personally use [Nunjucks](https://mozilla.github.io/nunjucks/) as my templating language with Eleventy.
 On top of being powerful and simple to learn, its syntax is similar to Twig, which I have been using for a while in [Craft](https://craftcms.com/) projects.
 That being said, [LiquidJS](https://liquidjs.com/) looks more fully-featured than the version of Liquid I used back in the days with Jekyll ... but I digress.

-Back to this rule of thumb: when modularizing your code, use all the tools offered by templating languages first.
-Only reach for custom filters and shortcodes when your use case calls for it.
+Back to my rule of thumb: when modularizing code, use all the tools offered by templating languages first.
+Only reach for custom filters and shortcodes when your use case requires it.

 ## Layouts